Your local guide to the Sussex Flea Market!

 There are rest stops with limited seating around the sale grounds.
 Portable washrooms are liberally scattered

-Parents with young children, bring all the supplies you need, and you will find the most family-friendly
+If you bring young children, bring all the supplies you need.
+You will find the most family-friendly washrooms

-Visitors with mobility challenges will find the more than 60 sale booths in the 8th Hussars Sports
+Visitors with mobility challenges will find the more than 60 sale booths in the Eighth Hussars Sports

 Centre, Golden Jubillee Hall and in the gravel parking lot between the two buildings the easiest to access.
 While few